Wikia/sroka/sroka/api/google_ad_manager/README.md

 * dict `start_date` - obligatory
 * dict `stop_date` - obligatory
 * list `custom_field_id` -  list of ints, default=[], not obligatory  IMPORTANT: to use custom field id corresponding dimension is needed
-* list `dimension_attributes` -  list of strings, default=[], not obligatory  IMPORTANT: to use deimension attribute corresponding dimension is needed
+* list `dimension_attributes` -  list of strings, default=[], not obligatory  IMPORTANT: to use dimension attribute corresponding dimension is needed
 * int `network_code` - default value taken from config.ini file.
 If the same service account has access to more than one network, the default value can be overwritten with this argument.

 What is `custom_field_id` ?